The Client node sends requests to the blockchain nodes and receives the results of running the requests.

 The application receives all the duplicate Client nodes IP addresses and handles the load-balancing and HA between them.

-Therefore, if an application uses one duplicate Client node and switches over to another duplicate Client node, the application might refer to the values that the other duplicate client has not received.
+Therefore, if an application uses one duplicate Client node and switches over to another duplicate Client node, the application might refer to the values that the other duplicate Client node has not received.
 In such a case, the Client node returns an OUT_OF_RANGE error message, and the application must wait.
 After retry, the newer duplicate Client node is updated with the previous Client node's data.
 See Daml documentation https://docs.daml.com/.

 After the batch execution order is complete, the batch is unpacked at each Replica node.
 The post-execution process starts with a contention test where the version of each Read in the Read-set is checked.
 If the value is the same as the current value in the local store, then the Write-set can be written into the RocksDB local store.
-If there are Reads with different values, then an error message is returned to the Daml Ledger API.
+If there are Reads with different values,an error message is returned to the Daml Ledger API.

 The pre-execution process provides the following benefits: